warm-oats/dictionary-bot/README.md

 | --- | --- |
 |`define <word>`|Define an English word|

-### Korean Parts of Speech Extractrion and Translation
+### Korean Parts of Speech Extraction and Translation

-Given a Korean word, phrase, or sentence, extracts all parts of speech from it, translating it to English, and optionally color-code highlight all verbs, nouns, and adjectives in that Korean word, phrase, or sentence.
+Given a Korean word, phrase, or sentence, extracts all parts of speech from it, translating it to English, and optionally color-codes all verbs, nouns, and adjectives in that Korean word, phrase, or sentence.

 | Command | Description |
 | --- | --- |